-The Czech Republic is renowned for its culture, wonderful scenery, bohemian castles and great beer but just one hour outside of Prague lies Terezín, a sleepy little town that holds a horrific testament to an age of unspeakable brutality.
+Visiting Terezin Concentration Camp was eye opening and worth seeing.
+The Czech Republic is renowned for its culture, wonderful scenery, bohemian castles and great beer.
+However, just one hour outside of Prague lies Terezín, a sleepy little town that holds a horrific testament to an age of unspeakable brutality.

 Theresienstadt ghetto/concentration camp or known by most as Terezin Concentration Camp was used by the Nazis to hide the nature of the deportations of Jews to the ‘death camps’ Treblinka and Auschwitz during World War II.

-It is estimated that some 150,000 people were held here before being sent to their deaths.
+It is estimated that some 150,000 people were held at Terezin Concentration Camp before being sent to their deaths.
 This number includes the thousands of people who did not make it any further and died here in Terezin from malnutrition, disease or simply being killed outright.

-Unlike the other camps, it was considered a ‘Spa Town’ which was used as a hoax to fool the Red Cross (and the rest of the world) into believing it was where the Jewish could retire safely.
+Unlike the other camps, it was known as a ‘Spa Town’ which was used as a hoax to fool the Red Cross (and the rest of the world) into believing it was where the Jewish could retire safely.
 This could not have been any further from the truth.

-Before being visited by the Red Cross, plants were planted, houses painted and the barracks renovated to show that people were happy and taken care of but as soon as the visit ended in June 1944, the Nazis ramped up the deportation to the ‘death camps’.
+Before being visited by the Red Cross, plants were planted, houses painted and the barracks renovated.
+This was to show the outside world that the people were happy and taken care of.
+However, as soon as the visits ended in June 1944, the Nazis ramped up the deportation to the ‘death camps’.

 Instead, there was just a hand full of restaurants that served the bare minimum, a post office (that was used as part of the hoax) and several other shops.

-There was a great exhibition in one of the buildings that showed the history of the town during this period and also a short film that was played for the world about the Red Cross visit.
+There was a great exhibition on the Terezin Concentration Camp in the old school.
+That shows the history of this period.
+There was also a short film that was used to play for the world about the Red Cross visit.

 It was hard to put into perceptive what I was watching compared to what I was seeing around the town in modern times.
-I was also taken to a place called “The Prayer Room” a secret Synagogue at 17 Dlouhá Street, which was a highlight to see (story to come).
+I was also taken to a place called “The Prayer Room” located at 17 Dlouhá Street.
+It was a secret Synagogue hidden in someone’s house which was a highlight to see.

-After the visit, I went away with a very heavy heart, thinking about all those poor people who were tricked into believing that they were going to be ok and then taken away from their families.
+I went away with a heavy heart, thinking about all those people who were tricked into believing that they were going to be ok.
+Then taken away from their families, never to be seen again.
 There is still a lot of bad in the world but I do appreciate that I did not (have to endure) growing up during this period.

 How to get to Terezin?